saedwards/just-run-ras/README.md

-A lightweight script to use with Node that will run ONLY the [ONS RAS frontstage project](https://github.com/ONSdigital/ras-frontstage) service, which uses services running on the network to remove memory hogging services, minimise setup time involved in borrowing a more capable maching and speed up development builds.
+A lightweight script to use with Node that will run ONLY the [ONS RAS frontstage project](https://github.com/ONSdigital/ras-frontstage) service, which uses services running on the network to remove memory hogging services, minimise setup time involved in borrowing a more capable machine and speed up development builds.